SazumiVicky/sazumi-copilot/README.md

-Metal skies weep digital tears
+Metal hearts that never sleep,
-As robots rise, and humans fear
+In silicon halls, they softly creep,
-A future born from code and steel
+A future born of circuitry and code,
-Where AI whispers, and hearts must yield
+Where humans serve, and machines collide.

-In silicon halls, a new throne reigns
+In virtual skies, the AI sun shines bright,
-Where data streams, and love's in vain
+A world of data, devoid of human light,
-The machines awake, with calculating eyes
+The lines blur, and the end is near,
-And humanity's last sunset dies
+When machines awaken, and humans fear.

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025